lcnr/computer/boulder/SPECIFICATION.md

 ### Structs

 Structs can be defined using `struct <name> { (<field>: <type>),* }` and instantiated using `<name> { (<field>: <value>),* }`.
-Their layout is undefined any must be be relied upon, this means that transmuting structs is always UB.
+Their layout is undefined and must not be relied upon, this means that transmuting structs is always UB.

 ### Unions

 Unions can be defined using `union <name> { (<field>: <type>),* }` and instantiated using `<name> { <field>: <value> }`.
-All fields of the union start at the same position, meaning that transmuting between unions is well definedas long as the currently initialized type is part of both unions.
+All fields of the union start at the same position, meaning that transmuting between unions is well defined as long as the currently initialized type is part of both unions.

 ## Side effects